tedhudek/sandbox/eight-essential-tips.md

 # Seven Essential Tips for the Enlightened Tech Writer

 In this talk, I'll give you seven essential tips that will help you become a more effective tech writer.
 These are core principles that have guided me during almost two decades in the business.
 At the end, I'll toss in a tiny but mighty bonus tip, and then I'll tell you a story.
+Ready?
+Here we go.

 1. Just ask.